 I don’t know how to label what I believe.

-But I can say this: I reject the dominant Christianity in America.
-I reject it’s normalization into politics, it’s worship of whiteness, of the patriarchy, or the colonist imperialistic tendencies to dominate others in thought, body, and land.
+But I can say this: I reject the dominant Christianity that is currently in power in America.
+I reject it’s normalization into politics, it’s worship of whiteness, of the patriarchy, of the colonist imperialistic tendencies to dominate others in thought, body, and land.
 I reject it’s single-issue voting, it’s blatant disregard for all life and the environment.
-I reject the dominant Christianity’s tendency to vote in liars and cheats who harmed large swathes of people with devastating policies.
+I reject the dominant Christianity’s tendency to vote in liars and cheats, who harm large swathes of people with devastating policies.
 Who is the group that overwhelming voted for Trump?
 It was white Christianity — the False Christianity that is married to whiteness above all else.

 I know I have a lot to learn.
 I still do.
 I’m imperfect.
 I’m going to fuck up a lot in this journey.
 But I cannot live a life of love unless I reject the false idols that sadly many Christian Churches have painted on their version of Jesus.
 Jesus who, in his time, would have condemned such pious, rich megachurches, and thrown them out of the temple in disgust.
 Who would have said, “get behind me Satan,” to them for their showing off instead of living their faith, for them acting with their desires rather than following Christ’s mission.